Sagar-Potdar/Sagar-Potdar/README.md

 - 👋 Hi, I’m @Sagar-Potdar
 - 👀 I’m interested in learning new technology
-- 🌱 I’m passionate in Web and android development development
+- 🌱 I’m passionate in Web development and analytics
 - 📫 You can reach me - sagarshridharpotdar@gmail.com

 <!---